'Caught out': Councillor's surprise at 500 per cent hikes for small number of ratepayers

 “As Hawke’s Bay Regional Council, we need to be doing everything we can to ensure that we are efficient and effective and cutting costs where we can to get through this period.”

-The regional council plans to adopt the Three Year Plan on June 26 after public consultation, hearings and deliberation.
+HBRC plans to adopt the Three-Year Plan on June 26 after public consultation, hearings and deliberation.

 James Pocock joined Hawke’s Bay Today in 2021 and writes breaking news and features, with a focus on environment, local government and post-cyclone issues in the region.
 He has a keen interest in finding the bigger picture in research and making it more accessible to audiences.
-He lives in Napier. james.pocock@nzme.co.nz
+He lives in Napier.
+You can contact him at james.pocock@nzme.co.nz.